shieldskcd/PythonBible/README.md

 ## Purpose

-This is a ReadMe for the Python Bible Course on Udemy.
+This is a Readme for the Python Bible Course on Udemy.